U.S. Dental Services Market Size, Share, and Trends 2025 to 2034

 List of Contents

-The US dental services market size was estimated at USD 164.76 billion in 2024 and is expected to reach over USD 270.57 billion by 2034, growing at a CAGR of 5.30% between 2025 and 2034.
+The US dental services market size is estimated at USD 174.91 billion in 2025 and is predicted to increase from USD 185.39 billion in 2026 to approximately USD 270.57 billion by 2034, growing at a CAGR of 5.30% between 2025 and 2034.
 The growing pool of the aging population is the key factor driving market growth.

 U.S. Dental Services Market Size 2024 To 2033